Marketing for Photographers in 2024

 The reason why you want to make sure you have this is that you can bypass all of the others ranking at the top of Google just by being closer to the person that’s searching in your area.
 Google adds a special section to the first page of the search results with local listings using a map.
 You’ve likely seen this many times before.

 An example of this is my studio space.
 I often have Denver locals reach out to me for photoshoots that tell me they are right down the street from my studio, and they found me through a Google search.
-I know that they often see me first because I’m the closest portrait photographer or place nearby.
+I know that they often see me first because I’m the closest professional photographer or place nearby.

 Set yourself up for success, create a Google My Business and start booking customers that are searching near you.